Sliding mode control for a nonlinear phase-field system: Introduction

 where $c_0>1$ in \eqref{logpot} in order to produce a double well, while $c_0$ is an arbitrary positive number in~\eqref{obspot}, and the function $I$ in~\eqref{obspot} is the indicator function of~$[-1,1]$, i.e., it takes the values $0$ or $+\infty$ according to whether or not $r$ belongs to~$[-1,1]$.
 The potential \eqref{regpot} and \eqref{logpot} are \gianniold{the usual classical regular potential} and the so-called logarithmic potential, respectively.
-More generally, the potential $F$ could be just the sum $F=\Beta+\Pi$, where $\Beta$ is a convex function that is allowed to take the value~$+\infty$, and $\Pi$ is a smooth perturbation (not necessarily concave).
+More generally, the potential $F$ could be just the sum

+where $\Beta$ is a convex function that is allowed to take the value~$+\infty$, and $\Pi$ is a smooth perturbation (not necessarily concave).
 In such a case, $\Beta$~is supposed to be proper and lower semicontinuous so that its subdifferential is well-defined and can replace the derivative which might not exist.
 This happens in the case~\eqref{obspot} and equation \eqref{Iseconda} becomes a differential inclusion.

 The above system is complemented by initial conditions like $\theta(0)=\thetaz$ and $\phi(0)=\phiz$ and suitable boundary conditions. \pier{Concerning the latter, as very usual} we take the homogeneous Neumann condition for both $\theta$ and~$\phi$, that~is, \Beq \dn\theta = 0 \aand \dn\phi = 0 \quad \hbox{on $\Sigma := (0,T)\times\Gamma $} \non \Eeq where $\Gamma$ is the boundary of~$\Omega$ and $\dn$ is the (say, outward) normal derivative.